 Soil for Kumquat Trees in Ground

 If the native soil in your property does not provide enough nutrients for the plants, you may need some kumquat fertilizer.
-If you don't know what the best fertilizer for kumquat is, check out this post below:
+If you don't know what the best fertilizer for kumquat is, you could check out this post below later:

 Also, there are some potting mixes that you might not want to use for in-ground kumquats.

 Check if they have vermiculite in the mix.
-This type of rock usually holds water a bit more than the perlite.
-This may not be ideal for in-ground conditions because it can lead to root rot.
+Because this type of rock usually holds water a bit more than the perlite.
+It may not be ideal for in-ground conditions because the high moisture retention can lead to root rot.

 Be sure to spread some mulch around your kumquat on hot summer days to keep them cool.
 If it's winter & the chance of frost damage is high, you may need to dig the plants up & pot them inside the house.